NUVIGIL, Wakefulness, and Shift Work Disorder

 NUVIGIL may cause serious side effects including a serious rash or a serious allergic

-reaction that may affect parts of your body such as your liver or blood cells, and
+reaction that may affect parts of your body such as your liver or blood cells.
+Any

-and call your doctor right away or get emergency help.
+Stop taking NUVIGIL and call your doctor right away or get emergency help if you

 Does your doctor know what hours you work?